What is Sharding in Blockchain?

 1. Scalability Concerns:

 One primary concern of sharding is the scalability bottleneck, where the system's efficiency may degrade as the network grows.
-Despite the workload distribution across shards, certain operations still require coordination among all shards, possibly limiting scalability benefits.
+Despite the distribution of workload across shards, certain operations still require coordination among all shards, potentially limiting scalability benefits.

 2. Security Risks: